HexmosTech/Lama2/README.md

 ## Design Philosophy

+Lama2 takes inspiration from Markdown.
+Think of our approach as Markdown for APIs.

+In particular, we strive to:

-1. Delegate subtasks to open and mature tools:
+1. Delegate subtasks to mature and preferably open tools:
     1. API Collaboration - git
     1. API Organization - OS file system + IDEs
     1. API Editing - VSCode/IDEs